Kitura/kitura.dev/en/resources/tutorials/swiftmetrics.md

       ]
 ```

-By default, SwiftMetricsDash will starts its own Kitura server and serve the page up under localhost:<port>/swiftmetrics-dash
+By default, SwiftMetricsDash will start its own Kitura server and serve the page up under localhost:<port>/swiftmetrics-dash

 The port being used is logged to the console when your application starts